 Things To Do On A Turner Falls Day Trip

 Did you know Turner Falls Park is spread out on three levels?
 I did not.
 The last time I was there, it was on one level, and that’s it, and you could swim under the waterfall.
 So much has changed since I took my first son there.
 You can no longer swim under the waterfall, only “near” it.
-I’m not sure why I haven’t made this place an annual adventure.
-Plus, coupling it with a trip to the Chickasaw National Recreation Area would be fun too.
+I’m unsure why I haven’t made this place an annual adventure.
+Plus, coupling it with a trip to the Chickasaw National Recreation Area would be fun.

-Turner Falls, OK, is the perfect road trip to take for the day with the whole family.
+Turner Falls, OK, is the perfect road trip for the day with the whole family.

 Our Drive To Turner Falls

-From the time we left, my kid talked non-stop about what we were going to do when we got there – all the way there!
+From when we left, my kid talked non-stop about what we would do when we got there – all the way there!
 I guess talking keeps him from getting bored.
 You know how kids are – they never think about what their parents want to do.
 I didn’t tell him, but I was quite as excited as he was to swim near the stunning waterfall.
 However, there are days I feel a second kid would have made my day so much better because it would be them playing together instead of him wanting to play with me the entire time.
-This kid can wear me out fast!.
+This kid can wear me out fast!
 Luckily, he met a friend at the park, and I got to sit back and watch.
 They even got ice cream together.